rgl/terraform-libvirt-ansible-windows-domain-controller-example/README.md

 done
 ```

-Using your ssh client, open a shell inside the VM and execute some commands:
+Using your ssh client, open a shell inside the `dc` VM and execute some commands:

 ```bash
 ssh \